alexkander/loopback-socket/README.md

 #### Method structure

-  The methods can recieve until three arguments: `socket`, `args` and `cb`.
+  The methods can receive until three arguments: `socket`, `args` and `cb`.
 If you define just the two first arguments the value returned to the client will be the return of the method. also if the returned value is a promise, then it will be resolved before send result to client.

   ```js
   /// Method with NodeJs callback style